Table of Contents

 Keiro no hi (敬老の日, Respect for the Aged Day).
 Japan has one of the highest life expectancies in the world, and this holiday commemorates Japan’s elderly citizens.
 The media takes the opportunity to talk about the nation’s population and feature some of the oldest people in the country.

-Taiiku no hi (体育の日, Health and Sports Day).
+Taiiku no hi (体育の日, Sport’s Day).
 This day to enjoy sports and promote exercise was established in commemoration of the opening of the Tokyo Olympics in 1964.
 Many communities and schools choose this day to hold an undokai (運動会, Sports Day) field day, similar to a miniature Olympics, including ceremonies and athletic events such as relay races.

 November 3: Culture Day